Course Descriptions

 This course begins at the high-school level and then moves quickly to intermediate and advanced topics including an introduction to non-Euclidean geometry.
 Emphasis on proofs.
 3 credit hours

-MA 46200 - Elementary Differential Geometry. -Typically offered Fall Spring Summer
+MA 46200 - Elementary Differential Geometry

 The geometry of curves and surfaces based on familiar parts of calculus and linear algebra.
 An introduction to the study of differentiable manifolds and Riemannian geometry.
 3 credit hours

-MA 47201 - Actuarial Models- Life Contingencies. -Typically offered Fall
+MA 47201 - Actuarial Models-Life Contingencies

 Mathematical foundation of actuarial science, emphasizing probability models for life contingencies as the basis for analyzing life insurance and life annuities and determining premiums and reserves.
 This course provides the background for Course MLC of the Society of Actuaries and Course 3L of the Casualty Actuarial Society.
-4 credit hours
+0 OR 4 credit hours

-MA 48100 - Advanced Problem-Solving Seminar. -Typically offered Fall
+MA 48100 - Advanced Problem-Solving Seminar

 Seminar intended to prepare students for the national Putnam examination in mathematics.
-1 credit hour
+3 credit hours

 This course is a seminar on the teaching of mathematics for our best undergraduate mathematics education students.
 It provides supervised teaching experience along with a chance for the students to perfect their knowledge of algebra before going on to be high school teachers.
 Students who take this class will also teach a section of MA 15300.
 Permission of instructor required.
 3 credit hours

-MA 48700 - Professional Practicum V. -Typically offered Fall Spring Summer
+MA 48700 - Professional Practicum V

 r 1.00.
 Professional Practicum.
 Permission of department required.
 0 OR 1 credit hour